Eureka !

 This idea finds however a logical explanation.

-There are many examples of advanced amateurs conducting monitoring programs with large scopes.
+Example of advanced amateurs conducting monitoring programs with large scopes :

 - The 16" SCT maintained by NOAO is involved in an amateur astrophotography program

-- In Australia Gordon Garradd's 17.7" is dedicated to the asteroids study
+- In Australia, Gordon Garradd's 17.7" is dedicated to the study of asteroids

 - Tim Pucket's 24" conducts a supernovae monitoring program